tompascall/monty-hall-paradox/README.md

-###Boilerplate for Global Day of Coderetreat
+###Testing Monty Hall paradox

-This project represents a minimal boilerplate code to start a Coderetreat project using Node.js, Mocha, Expect.js, Sinon.js with Grunt task automation.
+This project represents a simple test for Monty Hall paradox.

 ####Prerequisities